Management Plans and Planning

 In many cases land management planning for lands within the FWC system is the responsibility of another primary or "lead" managing agency.
 FWC biologists often assist these agencies in the development of management plans by providing wildlife-related input.
 However, in these instances, the ultimate planning and management responsibilities rest with these other agencies.

-On lands leased to the FWC by the State of Florida, and on lands owned by the FWC, the Commission is the lead managing agency.
-These lands, purchased under one of the state's acquisition programs (e.g. Environmentally Endangered Lands, Conservation and Recreational Lands, Preservation 2000, and Florida Forever), or with Federal Aid dollars, are those for which the FWC must prepare land management plans.
+On lands leased to the FWC by the State of Florida, and on lands owned by the FWC, FWC is the lead managing agency.
+These lands, purchased under one of the state's acquisition programs (e.g., Environmentally Endangered Lands, Conservation and Recreational Lands, Preservation 2000, Florida Forever), or with Federal Aid dollars, are those for which the FWC must prepare land management plans.

 In an effort to involve the general public in the land management planning process for public lands managed by the FWC, Draft Management Plan Management Intent, Goals and Objectives, Problem Statements and Solution Strategies for plan updates are being made available on this web page for review and comment.